cfwelch/compositional_demographic_embeddings/README.md

-Coming Soon!

 Working on cleaning and uploading code and instructions for:
 - [X] Data processing
 - [X] Attribute extraction
-- [ ] Embedding training
+- [X] Embedding training
-- [ ] Model training
+- [ ] Language model training
-- [ ] Analysis
+- [ ] Code for individual users

 **Note**: We were not able to share data directly due to licensing issues.
 However, the data we downloaded is available [here](https://www.reddit.com/r/datasets/comments/3bxlg7/i_have_every_publicly_available_reddit_comment/) and we have scripts to perform the extraction the same way as described in our paper.
 This repository contains generated JSON files containing fake data that the scripts can be tested on in the 'data' folder.
 These files contain fake authors with single letter names in `[a-z]`.

 ## Publication

-More details of experiments run with this code can be found in the [our paper](https://arxiv.org/abs/2010.02986).
+More details of experiments run with this code can be found in [our paper](https://arxiv.org/abs/2010.02986).

 If you use this code please cite: